 - Leave the soil plugs on the lawn to decompose and filter back into the holes left by aerating

-- Apply fertilizer after aerating the lawn to add needed nutrients into the grass roots.
+- Apply fertilizer after aerating the lawn to add needed nutrients to the grassroots.
 This should be done right after aerating, or at least within 48 hours of aerating

 - Reseed the lawn, especially in areas of the lawn where the grass is thin

 Taking care of a lawn is a large task and requires work throughout the year.
-Aeration along with fertilization are an important part of lawn care for a lush, green lawn.
+Knowing when to aerate your lawn is important.
+Aeration along with fertilization is an essential part of lawn care for a lush, green lawn.
 This information is to provide some information on when it is best to aerate your lawn.
 It is very important to also fertilize the lawn after aeration to get the best results.

-Professional lawn care experts, such as Pride In Turf, can accurately determine the best needs for your lawn based on your grass type, lawn size and other needs.
+Professional lawn aeration experts, such as Pride In Turf, can accurately determine the best needs for your lawn based on your grass type, lawn size and other needs.